uninterrupted-tech/serverless-plugin-webform/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem description**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Ex.: The plugin helps me a lot in development but it'd be even more helpful if ...

-**Describe the solution you'd like**
+**Expected solution**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Alternatives description**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**